 I love making soap because it satisfies both sides of my brain.
-It is science based, yet I am creating and making something that ends with a product that makes me very proud.
+It is science-based, yet I am creating and making something that ends with a product that makes me very proud.

 Laundry is based on science.
 You need something that cleans.
 Sure, it's not black and white, our water systems are so different from region to region making laundry hit or miss for many people.
 What works for you may not work for my household.
 But there is still science behind it.
-Salts and minerals soften water and do crazy scientific and ionic things to help the soap or surfactants do their thing- which is get the dirt out of your laundry.
+Salts and minerals soften water and do crazy scientific and ionic things to help the soap or surfactants do their thing- which is getting the dirt out of your laundry.

 If you're a Tide lover, as Fluff Love seems to be, so be it.
 Use it.
 But if you're someone who uses cloth diapers because you want to be more eco-friendly then you're probably not using Tide.
-You're probably trying to find a more earth conscious company to wash with.
-If you've turned to sites like Fluff Love or their subsequent Facebook Group, they scream from their mountain top that soap based laundry products don't work- no exceptions.
-When I first found the site years ago, and saw people asking for help with their cloth diaper washing routines, their suggestion is almost always Tide.
-They claim all soap based laundry products leave behind a residue.
+You're probably trying to find a more earth-conscious company to wash with.
+If you've turned to sites like Fluff Love or their subsequent Facebook Group, they scream from their mountaintop that soap-based laundry products don't work- no exceptions.
+When I first found the site years ago and saw people asking for help with their cloth diaper washing routines, their suggestion is almost always Tide.
+They claim all soap-based laundry products leave behind a residue.